w3c-ccg/announcements/README.md

-## BTCR Virtual Hackathon Summer 2018
+## BTCR Virtual Hackathon July 16-20 2018

 The W3C Credentials Community Group is hosting a Virtual Hackathon focusing on BTCR and Verifiable Credentials.

 ### When

-The Hackathon will occur the week of 16th-20th January on M/W/Th/F at 9am PDT/12pm EDT; 10am PDT/1pm EDT
+The Hackathon will occur the week of 16th-20th July on M/W/Th/F at 9am PDT/12pm EDT; 10am PDT/1pm EDT

 > Note start time of 10am PDT/1pm EDT on Tuesday due to the CCG meeting